buttonwood-protocol/buttonswap-core/notes/swappable-reservoir-limit-math.md

 # Swappable Reservoir Limit Math

 ## Variables
-- `uint16 public maxSwappableReservoirLimitBps`: The bps of the corresponding pool balance which can be exchanged from the reservoir in a given timeframe
+- `uint16 maxSwappableReservoirLimitBps`: The corresponding pool balance which can be exchanged from the reservoir in a given timeframe, denoted in basis points
-- `uint120 public swappableReservoirLimitReachesMaxDeadline`: The current deadline by which the max relative amount of reservoir tokens can be exchanged
+- `uint120 swappableReservoirLimitReachesMaxDeadline`: The point in time at which the max relative amount of reservoir tokens can be exchanged, denoted as a unix timestamp
-- `uint32 public swappableReservoirGrowthWindow`: How much time it takes for the swappable reservoir value to grow from nothing to its maximum value.
+- `uint32 swappableReservoirGrowthWindow`: How much time it takes for the swappable reservoir value to grow from 0 to its maximum value, denoted in seconds

 ## Behavior

-Before the reservoir is exchanged, we check if `block.timestamp` has passed the `swappableReservoirLimitReachesMaxDeadline`.
-If so, then maxSwappableReservoirLimit is allowed to be exchanged:
+First we calculate the maximum swappable reservoir amount ever allowed to be exchanged, `maxSwappableReservoirLimit`:
 $$
-maxSwappableReservoirLimit = poolA \cdot \frac{maxSwappableReservoirLimitBps}{10000}
+M = poolA \cdot \frac{maxSwappableReservoirLimitBps}{10000}
 $$

-Otherwise, we calculate how much progress is made towards reaching it:
+Then we scale $M$ by how close the current `block.timestamp` is to the `swappableReservoirLimitReachesMaxDeadline`.
+We denote the `swappableReservoirGrowthWindow` by $W$.

 $$
-progress = swappableReservoirGrowthWindow -
+t_{diff} = swappableReservoirLimitReachesMaxDeadline - block.timestamp
-\\
-(swappableReservoirLimitReachesMaxDeadline - block.timestamp)
 $$

-Then, we scale `maxSwappableReservoirLimit` by the progress relative to the entire `swappableReservoirGrowthWindow`:

 $$
-swappableReservoir = maxSwappableReservoirLimit \cdot \frac{progress}{swappableReservoirGrowthWindow}
+swappableReservoir = \begin{cases} M & t_{diff} \le 0 \\ M \cdot \frac{W - t_{diff}}{W} & \text{otherwise} \end{cases}
 $$